svobik7/next-routex/README.md

 router.getHref('/account', { locale: 'es' })
 ```

 If the `setLocale` method is not called then the default locale is used always.
-The first locale that occurs in routex Schema is considered the default.
+The first locale that occurs in roots Schema is considered the default.

 The logic behind detecting the current locale is out of the scope of this library and depends on your needs.
 The recommended approach can be seen in [Setting Router Locale](#setting-router-locale)

 ## 4. Setting current locale

-As Routex does not offer any ready-to-use logic for detecting current or preferred client locale and passing it down to Router, there is one recommended way how to do that by utilizing next.js middleware and headers.
+As Roots does not offer any ready-to-use logic for detecting current or preferred client locale and passing it down to Router, there is one recommended way how to do that by utilizing next.js middleware and headers.

 ```tsx
 // middleware.ts